phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-serial-monitor/index.md

 ---
 layout: page
-title: Arduino 107 - LCD Screens with serial monitor.
+title: Arduino 107 - LCD Screens and Loops.
-excerpt: "Learn how to control and lcd screen."
+excerpt: "Learn how to control lcd screens with the Arduino."
-modified: 2018-2-07
+modified: 2018-2-09
 ---
 ## Project Kit